PavelErsh/SFML-Game/README.md

     5 ./sfml-app
 ~~~

-## If you want to run this code from maos
+## If you want to run this code from macos

 ~~~
     1 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"